Click on any photo to see a larger version, or follow the links for more photos and details on these Jeeps.

 See the full version of Jerry's great photo (120K JPEG).

 "My 3B is registered as a 1962.
 I first bought the Jeep in 1977 from the second owner so I think it has always been registered as a 1962.
 According to the serial numbers on CJ3B.info, the Jeep is a 1961 (VIN 57348 69931).
-It also has the "L" shaped brake handle on the lower portion of the dash, which was changed in 1961 according to the page on dating by interior details.
+It also has the "L" shaped brake handle on the lower portion of the dash, which was changed in 1961 according to the page on Dating a CJ-3B by Interior Details.
 The Jeep was originally sold in New Jersey and I think it may have been one that was re-dated at year end by the dealer.

 "It doesn't currently have the fresh air intake on the right side because when we restored the Jeep we replaced that panel of steel and did not cut the hole in it.
 I still have the cover plate and will probably cut the intake in, as it is a noticable detail in dating the Jeep.
 I have a few other details to finish on the restoration, but we have been able to use it all summer and fall.
 The engine is original and has not been rebuilt."